fbpx

 Salt & Wind Travel

 Though Germany, Austria, and Switzerland are renowned for their Christmas markets, Italy is a more under-the-radar place to get into the holiday spirit.
-During the decade I lived there, I visited countless Christmas markets, but I wasn’t convinced about spending the Christmas holidays in Italy when I first moved there.
+During the decade I lived there, I visited countless Italy Christmas markets.
+But I wasn’t convinced about spending the Christmas holidays in Italy when I first moved there.

 It turns out that Christmas in Italy is magical, but not just because of the impressive light displays.
-It’s also thanks to the European tradition of Christmas markets, which involve stalls selling local handicrafts throughout the holiday season.
+It’s also thanks to the numerous Italian Christmas traditions like Christmas markets, which involve stalls selling local handicrafts throughout the holiday season.

 As someone who has lived in Italy for over a decade and now works as a travel planner who curates itineraries to Italy, I enjoy sending travelers to the country from the end of November to early December to see the Italy Christmas markets for themselves.